enfiskutensykkel/hackathon2013/README.md

 [AFP](http://www.ipadafp.afp.com/mediahackdays/index.php?p=doc),
 [theguardian](http://explorer.content.guardianapis.com/#/)
 and the [storyful](http://github.com/storyful/StoryfulApiDoc) APIs.
-We make use of the [OpenCalais](http://www.opencalais.com/) to extract semantic data from the data delivered by the APIs.
+We make use of [OpenCalais](http://www.opencalais.com/) to extract semantic data from the data delivered by the APIs.

 Libraries
 ---------
 Libraries we use:
   * jQuery and jQuery template for pretty front-end stuff
   * crossfilter for managing large data objects in JavaScript
-  * Flask for Python back-end
+  * Flask for Python back-end which reads from the APIs and posting and reading result from OpenCalais

 Hosting